TYPO3-extensions/sphinx/Documentation/AdministratorManual/InstallingExtension/Index.rst

 Pygments library, ... if they are not available locally.

 .. important::
 	It is known that the Python Imaging Library and/or ``rst2pdf`` might fail to be successfully installed and configured on some systems.
-However, as these libraries are only used to render PDF with ``rst2pdf`` and as the recommended method for rendering PDF is to use :ref:`LaTeX <rendering_pdf>` anyway, you should not worry if you are unable to install ``rst2pdf`` locally.
+However, as these libraries are only used to render PDF with ``rst2pdf`` and as the recommended method for rendering PDF is to use :ref:`LaTeX <rendering-pdf>` anyway, you should not worry if you are unable to install ``rst2pdf`` locally.

 .. tip::
 	Instead of fetching once for all the TYPO3-related commands, you may prefer to clone the official git repository.
 To do so, open a terminal and run: